emelynataly77/emelynataly77.github.io/projects/chess-viz.md

   <img src="../assets/img/Pie.png" style="flex: 1 1 500px; max-width: 100%; border-radius: 10px;" alt="Pie Chart of Outcomes">
   <div style="flex: 1 1 400px;">
     <p>
-      The pie chart breaks down overall game outcomes across the dataset: wins by White, wins by Black, and draws.
-It shows that White holds a slight statistical advantage, while draws account for a significant portion of games, especially in balanced or defensive openings.
+   The pie chart breaks down the overall outcomes of games in the dataset: wins by White, wins by Black, and draws.
+While White has the highest win rate between the two sides, draws actually make up the largest portion of game results.
+This suggests that White might have a slight edge over Black, but it’s not overwhelming.
+Of course, we haven’t factored in player skill yet, so let’s dig deeper into the data.
     </p>
   </div>
 </div>